mary-python/shuffle/README.md

-# Extending the Shuffle Model of Differential Privacy to Vectors
+# Extending the Shuffle Model of Differential Privacy to Vectors: Experimental Evaluation

 This repository contains all the supporting files for the experimental section of the paper "Extending the Shuffle Model of Differential Privacy to Vectors", including all the Python files necessary for anyone to repeat all of the experiments given as evidence for the results in the paper.
 Note that the ECG Heartbeat Categorization Dataset detailed in the "Dataset" Section below must be downloaded and placed in the same folder as the Python files.
+Only the first two files (mitbih_test.csv and mitbih_train.csv) are required.

 ## Authors